calebmsword/kivy/README.md

 [Back to title](#kivy-notes)

 - It is interesting to notice that, if there are no special widgets in the application, then window coordinates, widget/local coordinates, and parent coordinates for all widgets have the same origin.
-- It is also interesting to notice that the widget/local coordinates of the direct parent of `widget_a` are the same as the parent coordinates of `widget_a`.
+- It is also interesting to notice that the widget/local coordinates of the immediate parent of `widget_a` are the same as the parent coordinates of `widget_a`.
 That is, given

 ```kvlang
 BoxLayout: